amatosg/amatosg/README.md

 ### Quote of the hour

-The proper use of comments is to compensate for our failure to express ourself in code.
+Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.

-~ Robert C. Martin
+~ Fred Brooks

 [website]: https://facturapp.com